-In response to the COVID-19 Outbreak, we are currently unable to meet for training at this time.
-However, American Red Cross offers a Blended Learning program that allows the classroom portion to be completed at home.
-If you have access to a computer or tablet, and internet service, then we encourage you to register and begin the class.
-Please keep in mind that you are still required to pass the prerequisite skills test in order to complete the training.
-The skills test (see below for requirements) will be held at the start of the training at the pool before continuing the class.
-Once the virus threat level has decreased and we are able resume training, we will release a new schedule for when the skills are taught at the pool.
+In response to the COVID-19 Outbreak, we are currently offering the American Red Cross Blended Learning program that allows the classroom portion to be completed at home.
+If you have access to a computer or tablet, and internet service, then we encourage you to register for the class.
+Please keep in mind that you are still required to pass the prerequisite skills test in order to complete the training, and the skills test (see below for requirements) will be held on the first day of in-person training at the pool before continuing the class.
 We are following CDC recommended guidelines and will update any changes as we learn more.
 Please feel free to email us if you have any other questions.

 Our instructors are trained by the American Red Cross instructors for Lifeguarding, First Aid, CPR, AED, and Disease prevention.
 By taking the Lifeguard Training Course, you will learn about the duties and responsibilities of a lifeguard and how to carry them out in a professional manner.
 You will also learn a number of lifeguarding techniques such as: surveillance, how to use rescue equipment for a distressed swimmer, active drowning victim, passive drowning victim and how to care for someone who may have a head, neck, or back injury in deep and shallow water.
 We have Sessions throughout Spring and Early Summer.
 (You will just attend 1 session).

 The purpose of the American Red Cross Lifeguarding course is to provide entry-level lifeguard participants with the knowledge and skills to prevent recognize and respond to aquatic emergencies and to provide care for breathing and cardiac emergencies, injuries and sudden illnesses until emergency medical services personnel take over.
 To enroll in the Lifeguarding course, you must be at least 15 years old before the last scheduled class session.